 The site has never been plowed, which leaves the ruts plainly visible.
-The site is near the halfway point of the 780-mile trail and is on the main branch of the trail.
-From 1821 until the 1870s traders crossed this area with wagons loaded with trade goods pulled by oxen.
+The site is near the halfway point of the 780-mile trail and is located near the junction of the Mountain Route and the Cimarron Route of the trail.
+From 1821 until the late 1860’s traders crossed this area with wagons loaded with trade goods pulled by oxen.

 In the mid-1950s, area citizens worked to make this rut site a National monument.
 At the time, Kansas had no National Parks or monuments and people were determined to make this the first.